The "3" Water Issues Plaguing NJ - Passaic and Morris Counties

 PROTECTING YOURSELF AND LOVED ONES FROM SCAMMERS

-It is important that we all work together to protect our families and communities from "Scammers, Fraud or Shady Business practices of Individuals and Companies."
+We all must work together to protect our families and communities from "Scammers, Fraud, or Shady Business practices of Individuals and Companies."

 Below are a few important articles to read and share with family and friends.
 ANTI-FRAUD TOOLKIT SPEAKS TO (Mailers "you won $, phone Calls you Won a Vacation") / Spoofing Caller ID (This is XYZ Bank Calling with important.... "or" This is an urgent call from the IRS)